-When last in Connecticut, I was on the hunt for an interesting place to take photos.
-My sister suggested I take a look at a small herd of long-haired cows at Sub Edge Farm in Farmington.
-Having never heard of long-haired cows, I was game.
+When last in Connecticut, I was on the hunt for an interesting place to photograph.
+My sister suggested we visit Sub Edge Farm in Farmington, home to a small herd of long-haired cows.
+Having never seen a long-haired cow, I was game.

-When we arrived at the pasture, my eyes widened when I spied a small group of cows with long, thick coats of hair in various shades of red, black, brown, and tan.
-I grabbed my camera gear and hopped out of the car onto a narrow swath of grass.
-The cows weren’t at all fazed by my presence.
+When we approached the farm, for our good luck, a small group of cows grazed in the pasture.
+Sure enough, the cows were covered in long, thick coats of hair in various shades of red, black, brown, and tan.
+My sister pulled over to the side of the narrow country road, I grabbed my camera gear and hopped out of the car onto a narrow swath of grass.
 Only one of the big guys with horns bothered to look my way.

-What I thought would be a quick photo op wasn’t that simple.
-The cows were in constant motion as they grazed in companionable silence.
-I had to move quickly through tall, dormant grasses and uneven terrain, while at the same time, steer clear of an electric fence that stood between the cows and me.
-Only when I stopped to capture photos, did I fully notice the quiet landscape.
-The sound of silence from the pasture was palpable.
+In constant motion, the cows grazed in companionable silence.
+To keep up, I had to move swiftly over an uneven, grassy terrain, while steering clear of an electric fence that hung between the cows and me.
+Only when I stopped to capture photos did I fully notice the quiet landscape.
+The sound of silence was palpable.

-When I look at these images, the docile, long-haired cows make me smile.
+When I look back at these images, these docile, long-haired cows make me smile.
 I hope they do the same for you.

 About the cattle:

 The cows are from the Highland breed.
 Highland cattle lived for centuries in the rugged, remote Scottish Highlands.
 A double coat of hair (long, coarse outer layer and soft woolly underlayer) reduces the need for expensive barns and shelters.
 The Highlands tend to be docile and calm and have a long history of living with humans.
 Apparently, the early Scots would keep the family cow(s) inside their homes during the winter.